-The Hour-By-Hour Guide To Getting Through Work On Zero Sleep
+The Hour-By-Hour Guide To Getting Through Work On No Sleep

-Let us guess: You’ve been up all night with no sleep.
+So you didn’t sleep at all last night and have to work.
 Again.
 Maybe you had to work late; maybe you were kept up all night by an insomniac in footie pajamas.
-Whatever the reason for your long, night of no sleep, a new day has dawned, and you have a full schedule of Zoom presentations, quarterly reports, and one big need: working on no sleep.
-If you don’t want the next 10 hours to be a delirious waking nightmare, there are steps you can take so that the big question of how to function on no sleep isn’t…so…terrible.
-With a little planning — and a respectable amount of coffee — you can minimize the misery and keep it together until EOD, where you can either delightfully crash or keep it going with another evening of hanging out with that footie pajama monster.
-Here, according to sleep researchers, is how to stay awake after no sleep while getting your work done.
+Whatever the reason for your long night of no sleep, a new day has dawned, and you have a full schedule of Zoom presentations, quarterly reports, and one big need: working on no sleep.
+If you don’t want the next 10 hours to be a delirious waking nightmare, there are steps you can take so that the big question of how to function on no sleep isn’t so…terrible.

-How to Function on No Sleep at Work: 14 Tips to Get You Through the Day
+How to Function on No Sleep at Work

-7 AM: Open the Window and Drink Some Water
+7 AM: Open the Window and Drink Water

-Natural light signals our brains to be up-and-at-’em, says Deirdre Conroy, behavioral sleep medicine clinic director at the University of Michigan.
+Natural light signals our brains to be up-and-at-’em, says Deirdre Conroy, Ph.D., clinical director of the behavioral sleep medicine clinic at the University of Michigan.
 So open the window and soak in the first light to activate your energy.
-Dehydration seriously compounds fatigue, so be sure to drink a glass of water.
+Dehydration seriously compounds fatigue, so be sure to drink a glass of water too.

 7:30 AM: Run Out the Door